FESOM/fesom2/docs/getting_started/getting_started.rst

 In the best case scenario, your platform will be recognized and the Parms library and model executable will be built and copied to the bin directory.
 If something went wrong have a look at Troubleshooting_ section.

-If you would like to select platform manually (which is nessesary in the case of Ubuntu, for eample), type:
+If you would like to select platform manually (which is necessary in the case of Ubuntu, for example), type:

 ::